wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 NOTE: IBM's product is called "Urban Code".
 IBM also acquired Red Hat and its Ansible portfolio.

-> The acquisition of GitHub in 2020 has caused confusion about how to prepare for Microsoft's future direction.
+> The acquisition of GitHub in 2020 has caused confusion about how to prepare for Microsoft's future direction with Azure DevOps.

+Microsoft didn't use "DevSecOps" because it includes 3rd-party (from Marketplace) security testing tools rather than in-house tools.

 <hr />